wildjames/Patient-Appointment-Backend/notes.md

 Honestly, the appointments seem more complex so may take some time.
 There is a chance that I may need to sacrifice some rigour in the patients side, to get the appointments functioning.

 I've added in the appointments, and written some very basic tests for the endpoints.

+Added some data validation functions.
+I tend to use Django more than flask (I only really use flask when something needs to be lightweight), so I have less experience with some of the tooling, and I've not done data validation in this framework before.
+Some basic research tells me that I could use tools like WTForms and Marshmallow, but I don't have time to learn a new tool right now so I'll just do it by hand.
+There's only a small number of checks I need, anyway.

+Note that my validation actually breaks the tests - some of the example postcodes are given in "wrong-ish" formats, like "AB123CD" rather than "AB12 3CD".
+I'll need to update them to account for that.